The good news: it moves. The bad news: it’s The Dominators.

 Me: It looks like they got Paul McCartney in to double for Pat Troughton.
 That can’t have been cheap.

-The episode concludes with a large explosion, tut and sigh.
+The episode concludes with a very large explosion, which is then followed by an even larger sigh.

 Sue: Bloody hell.